Case Recording

 When adoption is identified as the plan for a child/young person (i.e. at the relevant Child/young person Looked After Review meeting) a separate adoption file will be started.
 The adoption file will hold the information as set down in the Hertfordshire Adoption Procedures (see Section 10 of the Social Work Procedures Manual - Adoption and Permanence).

-Each (prospective) foster carer, (prospective) adopter, or (prospective) Independent Visitor will have their own individual case file from the time of application (a joint record with their partner if they are fostering or adopting as a couple).
+Each (prospective) foster carer, (prospective) adopter, or (prospective) Independent Visitor will have their own individual electronic file from the time of application (a joint record with their partner if they are fostering or adopting as a couple).

 The information required to be held on the electronic records of foster carers and adopters is set out in the Foster Care Case Recording Procedure and the Recording Procedures and Visiting Schedules Procedure as relevant.